vincevince1006/vnncctt-site/content/blog/intro-n-stuff/index.md

 ### My own conclusion

-So I go back to what my mentor said, **don't box yourself in to one or the other if it's interesting to you.** I know the limits of what I can do, and enjoy having a mixture of both disciplines in my workload.
+So I go back to what my mentor said, **don't box yourself in.** I know the limits of what I can do, and enjoy having a mixture of both disciplines in my workload.
 In addition I think more companies are calling for hybrids as a cost saving measure but also to have that level of insight on projects.

 **Is that choice at a cost to expertise in one or the other?** Not sure.
 Still, I've never missed a deadline or had a technical issue I couldn't fix alongside a trusty devoted engineer.
 Maybe that's what a hybrid is good for, being well enough at a few things and knowing who to ask for help when it's needed.

-It's got me this far and I can't wait to see where I go next.
+And while this has worked for me, I realize it's not for everyone.